laimoh/Nicer-Pong/README.md

 - I would slow down the puck speed as it hit the paddle but speed it up when it's moving normally to showcase a slo mo effects
 - - When the timer is running out (10 secs) I would play a ticking sound and cause the web UI background color between black and white (adding pressure)
 - The game definitely needs sound to make it way more engaging - to give cues to the players for emphasing key moments in the game.
 However the I encountered feedback loops on testing - guessing coz I had two players on the same computer?
+- DEPLOY IT TO THE WEB SO PEOPLE CAN ACTUALLY START PLAYING IT

 ## An ambitious idea : Try to make a four player pong with each puck gaurding each side.